Industrial Injuries And Construction Accidents: We Can Help

 Some of our Connecticut construction accident attorneys have received AV Preeminent or BV Distinguished ratings by Martindale-Hubbell’s peer review rating system.* All are licensed to practice in all Connecticut state and federal courts, as well as the U.S. Supreme Court.
 Our industrial accident lawyers have negotiated numerous multimillion-dollar settlements on behalf of our clients.

-Contact Williams, Walsh & O'Connor, LLC, via email or call our firm in Greater New Haven at 203-285-3593 or toll free 866-530-7228 to receive a free initial consultation and detailed assessment of your situation.
+Contact Williams, Walsh & O'Connor, LLC, via email or call our firm in Greater New Haven at 203-896-4631 to receive a free initial consultation and detailed assessment of your situation.
 Evening and weekend appointments are available for your convenience.

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell Peer Review Ratings fall into two categories – legal ability and general practice standards.